pubkey/rxdb/README.md

 ## Getting started

 Get started now by [reading the docs](https://pubkey.github.io/rxdb/) or exploring the [example-projects](./examples).

-You can test out RxDB in the browser with [WebpackBin](https://www.webpackbin.com/bins/-Kl_UJwIRc7wysOY96PZ).

 ## Contribute
 [Check out how you can contribute to this project](./docs-src/contribute.md).